 Go for a big sink rather than a dishwasher

-This is undoubtedly the least palatable small kitchen design idea, but it’s one you may have to face – and it will make all the difference.
+In the opinion of Kitchen Capital this is undoubtedly the least palatable small kitchen design idea, but it’s one you may have to face – and it will make all the difference.

 If you’re struggling to fit a dishwasher into your small kitchen, simply install a larger sink.